• USD

 Variety

 At Manyeleti, you can be sure that you will experience different things every day.
 Game drives are often to other locations daily in search of specific species.
 Various relaxing and rejuvenating activities are available at the lodges.
-Even dinner will only sometimes be served in the same locale, alternating between the Boma and camp dining area.
+Even dinner will not always be served in the same locale, alternating between the Boma and camp dining area.

 Experiences to Savor